panosangel/alt-wiki/Service - Samba.md

 ### macOS

 Finder + Go -> Connect to Server.
-Tested on macbook pro and it works fine on read/write!
+- Tested on macbook pro.
+It works fine on read/write!
-Permissions as well.
+- Permissions as well.

 ### Android

 Total Commander + LAN plugin.
-Tested on Xiaomi A2 and it works fine on read/write!
+- Tested on Xiaomi A2.
+It works fine on read/write!
+- Tested on Poco X3 Pro.
+It works fine on read/write!
-Permissions as well.
+- Permissions as well.

 ## Firewall rules